dthuang3/tetris-but-harder/README.md

 C | [ C ] Rotates the game piece clockwise around the center of mass RShift | [Shift] Holds the current piece

-You can clear lines by having 10 blocks line up on the bottom row.
+You can clear lines by lining up 10 blocks on the bottom row.

 ![](assets/clear_line_example.gif)

-### Development

 ### Code Style
-All code follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+Code follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+Some discrepancies may occur from the usage of external libraries.